iamtalwinder/book-summaries/The_Magic_Of_Thinking_Big.md

 3. Grow the "Service first" attitude, and watch money take care of itself.
 Make it a rule in everything you do: give people more than they expect to get.

+# Think Right Toward People

+1. Make yourself lighter to lift.
+Be likable.
+Practice being the kind of person people like.
+This wins their support and puts fuel in your success-building program.

+2. Take the initiative in building friendships.
+Introduce yourself to others at every opportunity.
+   Make sure you get the other person's name straight, and make certain he gets your name straight too.
+Drop a personal note to your new friends you want to get to know better.

+3. Accept human differences and limitations.
+Don't expect anyone to be perfect.
+Remember, the other person has a right to be different.
+And don't be a reformer.

+4. Tune in.
+Channel P, the Good Thoughts Station.
+Find qualities to like and admire in a person, not things to dislike.
+And don't let others prejudice your thinking about a third person.
+Think positive thoughts towards people-and get positive results.

+5. Practice conversation generosity.
+Be like successful people.
+   Encourage others to talk.
+Let the other person talk to you about his views, his opinions, his accomplishments.

+6. Practice courtesy all the time.
+It makes other people feel better.
+It makes yot! feel better too.

+7. Don't blame others when you receive a setback.
+Remember, how you think when you lose determines how long it will be until you win.